 If you have not done so previously, check the fire extinguishers and personal flotation devices.
-Check the condition of (and replace as necessary) drain plugs, bilge pumps, and the exhaust flap.
+Check the condition of (and replace as necessary) drain plugs, bilge pumps, and exhaust flaps.
 Repair or replace anything that appears damaged or incapable of performing its function.